knightsUCF/CarRacing/Log.md

 - also add please rate us type thing like Crossy Road, so we amass much more reviews, and as a result, traffic

+- straighten out help with a lerp function if the car moves out of view

+- add some camera spring

+- add glowing lights in the dark at nighttime

+- add headlights to the cars to light up the darkness

+- darkness can fall over farmfields also, then we have to rely on our flashlight

+- edit miles per hour display, perhaps convert to a meter to show a visual display, or just have the double digit number rounded in nice big letters.
+Make that look aesthetic.

 # Cars Coming from Back of Player